 Consumers like myself vote with our wallets, and we may want to find organizations that prioritize DEI and have demonstrated themselves as responsible corporate citizens, and ones taking a stand on issues like gender equality.
 Some may be B Corp certified or Evergreen, though some may be like Key Medium and give substantially via in-kind services through programs like Coding For Causes.

 The same goes for Millennials or others looking to work with an organization that believes in, and prioritizes social good and has diversity, or is embarking on it in some manner, and thus can document their process to share with would-be talent, consumers, as well as peer employers to influence them to do better, too.
 Personally, I have been getting into some “good trouble” – having connected with over 1,000 leaders since March personally to advance key issues.
 From immersing myself with those closest to the problem– I personally heard about the challenges, strengths, needs, and opportunities in the nonprofit sector every week from social innovators at The Forbes Funds and have been listening in on public policy committee meetings, all the while designing experiences for those I am hearing from.
-Armed with the behavioral and additional qualitative user research we conduct, it is wildly powerful and an example of a true human-first, participatory design process as we did most recently with The Forbes Funds, as well as with Philadelphia Mental Health Center and the newly-formed Future Works Alliance.
+Armed with the behavioral and additional qualitative user research we conduct, it is wildly powerful and an example of a true human-first, participatory design process as we did most recently with The Forbes Funds, as well as with Philadelphia Mental Health Center and a place-based model community development organization, North 10 (which operates the Lenfest Center), founded by billionaire Chase Lenfest.

 How might we collaborate with greater intentionality?
 Some thought starters from the #GPLEX 2020’s Workforce Equity team I took part in over the past five weeks!
 Loved collaborating with folks and thanks to @EconomyLeague for making this #humancentered, dynamic exchange happen🙌 pic.twitter.com/ouxe8UD7Wz— Ali Jaffar (@al1meister) November 17, 2020